-(Unaudited - Prepared by Management) (Expressed in Canadian Dollars)
+(Unaudited - Prepared by Management) (Expressed in Canadian Dollars) For the Nine Months ended June 30, 2021 and 2020

 9. FINANCIAL AND CAPITAL RISK MANAGEMENT

 Financial instruments measured at fair value are classified into one of three levels in the fair value hierarchy according to the relative reliability of the inputs used to estimate the fair values.
 The three levels of the fair value hierarchy are: